iann838/django-cassiopeia/README.md

 ## High Concurrency and AsyncIO

-Currently Cassiopeia is 98% thread safe with some exception on the patch number files that complains about a generator in extreme cases.
+Currently Cassiopeia is _almost but not entirely_ thread safe with some exception on the patch number files that complains about a generator in extreme cases.
 So you can feel 98% safe to multithread Cassiopeia in your environments.

 If you need higher concurrency and wants to work with AsyncIO then consider using my AsyncIO based framework [Pyot](https://github.com/paaksing/Pyot).
 It works like magic, benchmarks of 60 to 90 calls per second on a CPU optimized machine at extreme cases.
 It has extremely similar syntax to Cassiopeia, supports Django out of the box, wide range of Caches (Django, Redis, Disk, MongoDB), access to CDragon and MerakiCDN.